 Although this practice is more common in food trucks or street food stands at food halls, fine dining restaurants in the city are taking a leap too – The Moshulu, a large four-masted Tall Ship turned into a restaurant at the Delaware river, offers interesting combinations of flavor in a fine dining style as well beautiful views for a drink in the evening.

 Best places to get a drink and relax in Philadelphia

 - Bank & Bourbon

 After so much food, I felt I deserved a hammock and a cold drink.
 For my luck, the Spruce Street Harbor Park offered the treat I was looking for.
 This is not only Philadelphia´s best beer garden, but a whole new relaxing experience.
 Visitors and locals come here to chill in the numerous hammocks located all over the park and meet old and new friends while chatting with a Yards beer in their hands.

-Philadelphia knows its food.
+This city knows its cuisine and with food tours running all over Philadelphia, there is a lot to discover.
 From the tasty street tacos at South Philly Barbacoa to Talula’s Garden´s Italian recipes, the city is growing up in flavors every single day.
 This is not the usual melting pot in cuisine, but a unique new glocal cuisine that made me want to stay longer and see the whole iceberg.

 Photos: courtesy of Discover PHL